gusutabopb/aioinflux/README.rst

         for point in iterpoints(chunk):
             # do something

-By default, ``iterpoints`` yields a plain list of values without doing any expensive parsing.
+By default, the generator returned by ``iterpoints`` yields a plain list of values without doing any expensive parsing.
 However, in case a specific format is needed, an optional ``parser`` argument can be passed.
 ``parser`` is a function that takes the raw value list for each data point and an additional metadata dictionary containing all or a subset of the following: